artefactory/supinfo_mlops_course/lessons/05-model-deployment/README.md

     ```bash
     uvicorn main:app --reload --host 0.0.0.0 --port 8000
     ```
-    Doing so you'll have the api running on `http://localhost:8000` sice this port is forwarded to the host's port 8000 you can interact with the api from your host machine.
+    Doing so you'll have the api running on `http://localhost:8000` since this port is forwarded to the host's port 8000 you can interact with the api from your host machine.

     1. You can go to `http://localhost:8000/docs` to see the documentation of the api (where you can also test the api)

     2. You can also use `curl` to test the api's health : `curl http://localhost:8000`

-    3. You can send requests to the running api using python (example inside container openning another terminal):
+    3. You can send requests to the running api using python (example inside container opening another terminal):
         ```bash
         cd /app/lessons/05-model-deployment/ &&
         python bin/post_payload.py